AppDetails

 This is typically a very condensed form of the name of the binary/executable, like an acronym, such as "adp" or "ADP".

-If the identifier could not be detected, this will return “unknown”.
+If the application hasn’t registered its details, this will return "unknown".

 Source